-Exercise 8.34 Review the source code of the zuul-with-enums-v1 project to see how it uses the CommandWord type.
+Exercise 7.35 Review the source code of the zuul-with-enums-v1 project to see how it uses the CommandWord type.
 The classes Command, CommandWords, Game, and Parser have all been adapted from the zuul-better version to accommodate this change.
 Check that the program still works as you would expect.

-Exercise 8.35 Add a look command to the game, along the lines described in Section 8.9.
+Exercise 7.36 Add a look command to the game, along the lines described in Section 7.9.

-Exercise 8.36 "Translate" the game to use different command words for the GO and QUIT commands.
-These could be from a real language or just made-up words.
+Exercise 7.37 'Translate' the game to use different command words from go and quit for the GO and QUIT commands.
+These could be from a real language or just made up words.
 Do you only have to edit the CommandWords class to make this change work?
-What is the significance of this?

-Exercise 8.37 Change the word associated with the HELP command and check that it works correctly.
+Exercise 7.38 Choose a different command instead of help and check that it works correctly.
 After you have made your changes, what do you notice about the welcome message that is printed when the game starts?

-Exercise 8.38 In a new project, define your own enumerated type called Direction with values NORTH, SOUTH, EAST, and WEST.
+Exercise 7.39 In a new project, define your own enumerated type called Position with values TOP, MIDDLE, and BOTTOM.

-8.13.2 Further decoupling of the command interface
+7.13.2 Further decoupling of the command interface

-The enumerated CommandWord type has allowed us to make a significant decoupling of the user interface language from the game logic, and it is almost completely possible to translate the commands into another language just by editing the CommandWords class.
+The CommandWord type has allowed us to make a significant decoupling of the user interface language from the game logic and it is almost completely possible to translate the commands into another language just by editing the CommandWords class.
 (At some stage, we should also translate the room descriptions and other output strings, probably by reading them from a file, but we shall leave this until later.)
-There is one further piece of decoupling of the command words that we would like to perform.
-Currently, whenever a new command is introduced into the game, we must add a new value to the CommandWord, and an association between that value and the user's text in the CommandWords classes.
-It would be helpful if we could make the CommandWord type self-contained-in effect, move the text-value association from CommandWords to CommandWord.
+There is one further piece of decoupling of the command words we would like to perform.
+Currently, whenever a new command is introduced into the game we must add a new value to CommandWord and an association between that value and the user's text in the CommandWords classes.
+It would be helpful if we could make the CommandWord type self-contained.
+In effect, move the text:value association from CommandWords to CommandWord.

 Java allows enumerated type definitions to contain much more than a list of the type's values.
-We will not explore this feature in much detail, but just give you a flavor of what is possible.
-Code 8.10 shows an enhanced CommandWord type that looks quite similar to an ordinary class definition.
+We will not explore this feature in much detail but just give you a flavor of what is possible.
+Code 7.10 shows an enhanced CommandWord type which looks quite similar to an ordinary class definition.
 This can be found in the zuul-with-enums-v2 project.